Skip to content

 Composition with the error projector

-The default error projector (011 §Server error projection) maps :rf.error/handler-spec-failure to a 400 response with the public-error shape.
+The default error projector (011 §Server error projection) maps :rf.error/schema-validation-failure to a 400 response with the public-error shape.
 For form actions, the per-form :rf/handle-form-schema-failure event (or equivalent app-level handler) translates the same trace into a slice-level error write, so the re-rendered page shows inline errors.
 The two layers cooperate:

 • The projector ensures every schema failure has a meaningful HTTP status, even for actions without a corresponding form slice (e.g. a JSON-RPC POST).